GT-ARC/chariot-device-agents/README.md

 The available functions in 3D Printer agent can be extended according to the requirements as long as OctoPrint Server supports.
 For the sake of the simplicity, only the most required functions are called in the agent implementation.

+## How to run agents

+1. compile the code, `mvn clean install`
+2. start the agent, `./startAgent` or `./target/appassembler/bin/startIoTEntity`
+3. stop the agent, `./stopAgent`

 ## Contacts